serendipiddy/android_app-network_monitor/planning.md

 ## Progress

-* Create empty app
+* Create empty app in android studio
 * Implement each of the tasks in their own activity
-    * list installed packages and their UID.
+    * List installed packages and their UID.
-    * capture logcat output to screen, filter by a user defined UID
+    * Capture logcat output to screen, filter by a user defined UID
     * Display the network usage of a UID in terms of number of Bytes and number of packets.
-Create a list of time_interval:packets:bytes
+Create a list of *time_interval:packets:bytes*.
-* ..think about how to interleave the log events and network events.
+* Think about how to interleave the log events and network events, making both a useful visual and an exportable file.